Near Pottsville in Schuylkill County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1999 by Pennsylvania Historical and Museum Commission.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Veterans of Port Carbon (approx. 0.4 miles away); Schuylkill Canal (approx. 0.4 miles away); Pottsville Maroons (approx. 1.4 miles away); Schuylkill County (approx. 1.4 miles away); Molly Maguire Executions (approx. 1˝ miles away); Yuengling -America's Oldest Brewery John O'Hara (approx. 1.6 miles away); Burd Patterson (approx. 1.7 miles away).
+Veterans of Port Carbon (approx. 0.4 miles away); Schuylkill Canal Pottsville Maroons (approx. 1.4 miles away); Schuylkill County (approx. 1.4 miles away); Molly Maguire Executions (approx. 1˝ miles away); Yuengling -America's Oldest Brewery (approx. 1˝ miles away); Spanish War Veterans (approx. 1˝ miles away); In Memory of the First Defenders and Nicholas Biddle (approx. 1˝ miles away).
 Touch for a list and map of all markers in Pottsville.

 Also see . . .
 History of the Schuylkill Navigation System.
 The system was most prosperous between 1835 and 1841 although its record tonnage, nearly two million tons, occurred in 1859.
 During the second half of the 19th century the rise of the railroad, floods, droughts, and a miners' strike contributed to the downfall of the system.
 (Submitted on September 14, 2013, by PaulwC3 of Northern, Virginia.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 14, 2013, by PaulwC3 of Northern, Virginia.
-This page has been viewed 343 times since then and 35 times this year.
+It was originally submitted on September 14, 2013, by PaulwC3 of Northern, Virginia.
+This page has been viewed 413 times since then and 21 times this year.
 Photos: 1, 2. submitted on September 14, 2013, by PaulwC3 of Northern, Virginia.

 Editor’s want-list for this marker.
 Photos of the ruins of the canal and Firth Dock at the northern terminus of the canal • Can you help?